Man indicted after 3 bodies found in burning Texas dumpster

 The Tarrant County district attorney’s office says Jason Thornburg was indicted Monday on a charge of capital murder in the deaths of David Lueras, Lauren Phillips and Maricruz Mathis.
 Their bodies were discovered in a burning dumpster in Fort Worth in September.

-According to his arrest warrant, in addition to confessing to their killings, he also confessed to earlier killing his roommate and girlfriend.
+According to his arrest warrant, in addition to confessing to their kllings, he also confessed to earlier killing his roommate and girlfriend.

 Copyright 2021 The Associated Press.
 All rights reserved.